-- · Case sensitivity is disabled. - The lookup condition in the Lookup transformation contains binary data type. - The cache is configured to be shared, named, persistent, dynamic, or uncached.
+- · Case sensitivity is disabled. - The lookup condition contains binary data type. - The lookup condition uses a field with a complex data type. - The cache is configured to be shared, named, persistent, dynamic, or uncached.
 The cache must be a static cache.